 SV Ihrlerstein and Essing: Football marriage for the district league started!

-In an exciting development for local football, SV Ihrlerstein and Sportfreunde Essing decided to bundle their strength and found a syndicate.
-This connection is intended to have participation in the district league in particular in the men's area, which opens up an exciting perspective for both clubs.
-Those responsible have set youth work for years and have worked out the details of the collaboration in intensive discussions since this winter.
-Andreas Meier from SV Ihrlerstein emphasizes that there were regular dialogues between the two clubs that should create the basis for this alliance.
-Florian Schäffer from Sportfreunde Essing also emphasizes the role of football youth as a decisive factor for the merger.
-The early information to the previous partner ATSV Kelheim II shows that everything was well organized.
+In an exciting development for local football, SV Ihrlerstein and Sportfreunde Essing have decided to join forces and form a syndicate.
+The aim of this connection, particularly in the men's area, is to participate in the district league, which opens up an exciting perspective for both clubs.
+Those responsible have already relied on years of youth work and have worked out the details of the collaboration in intensive discussions since this winter.
+Andreas Meier from SV Ihrlerstein emphasizes that there were regular dialogues between the two clubs, which were intended to create the basis for this alliance.
+Florian Schäffer from Sportfreunde Essing also emphasizes the role of youth football as a decisive factor for the merger.
+The early information provided to the previous partner ATSV Kelheim II shows that everything was well organized.

-An important step in this new era is Christopher Kiendl's obligation as a coach of the first men's team.
-The 25-year-old sees great potential in the combination of experienced players and young talents.
-"We want to set up two competitive teams that are strong both in the first and the second row and have enough players," explains Kiendl.
-In order to promote the integration of young players, the SV Ihrlerstein has already taken some talents to the students this season, such as 19-year-old Nico Schlagbauer and 18-year-old Johannes Deufel.
-This measure corresponds to the overarching goal of integrating the youth into the association and gaining a foothold in the district league in the long run.
+A significant step in this new era is the engagement of Christopher Kiendl as coach of the first men's team.
+The 25-year-old sees great potential in the combination of experienced players and young talent.
+“We want to field two competitive teams that are strong in both the first and second rows and have enough players available,” explains Kiendl.
+In order to promote the integration of young players, SV Ihrlerstein has already added some talents to the starting eleven this season, such as 19-year-old Nico Schlagbauer and 18-year-old Johannes Deufel.
+This measure corresponds to the overarching goal of involving young people in the club and gaining a foothold in the district league in the long term.

 New coaching team and fresh perspectives

-The change of coach has already borne its first fruits.
-Ralf Karl ended his work at SV Ihrlerstein at the end of this season, and the club management has great expectations of the new man on the sidelines, Christopher Kiendl.
-The association relies on attractive and successful football, which Kiendl is supposed to promote with his experience from the youth performance center of the SpVgg Landshut.
-The 41-year-old Ludwig Mederer also takes responsibility for the second team, which represents another component in the strategy to integrate the youth players into the club in the long term.
+The coaching change has already borne fruit.
+Ralf Karl is ending his role at SV Ihrlerstein at the end of this season, and the club management has great expectations of the new man on the sidelines, Christopher Kiendl.
+The club relies on attractive and successful football, which Kiendl should promote with his experience from the SpVgg Landshut youth performance center.
+The 41-year-old Ludwig Mederer also takes on responsibility for the second team, which represents a further building block in the strategy to integrate the youth players into the club in the long term.

-Just in time for the start of training on June 18, which is celebrated with a grill party, the preparations are in full swing.
-The first joint test kick will take place on June 22nd against TSV Oberisling, in which the newly formed community will first compete against each other on the square.
-The responsible persons of both clubs have already scheduled a photo shoot to present the new syndicate to the media.
+Preparations are in full swing just in time for the start of training on June 18th, which will be celebrated with a barbecue.
+The first joint test kick will take place on June 22nd against TSV Oberisling, where the newly formed community will compete against each other on the pitch for the first time.
+Those responsible for both clubs have already scheduled a joint photo session to present the new syndicate to the media.

 The future of football in Germany

-The integration of young talents and the training of coaches are very important, as the DFB shows with more than 19,000 successfully completed trainer training.
-A good framework for youth work, in which the new syndicate wants to find its fresh perspective and its place.
+The integration of young talent and the training of trainers are very important, as the DFB proves with more than 19,000 successfully completed trainer training courses.
+A good framework for youth work in which the new gaming community wants to find its fresh perspective and its place.